nbelouard/jumpID/README.md

 The functions are now ready to use, and the help file is accessible by typing ?function_name.

-## Citation
+## License
+This project is licensed under a Modified MIT License.
+You are free to use, copy, modify and distribute the software for non-commercial purposes, as long as the following conditions are met:
+1. Non-Commercial Use Only: The software cannot be used for any commercial purposes without prior written permission
+2. Citation Requirement: Any use of this software, whether in part or in full, must include proper citation of the original work.
+For more information, see the LICENSE file.

+## How to cite this work
+If you use this software, please cite it as follows:
 N. Belouard, S. De Bona, M.R.
 Helmus,  I.G.
 Smith, J.E.
 Behm, 2024.
 Identifying jump dispersal locations from occurrence data on invasive species spread: the case of the spotted lanternfly *Lycorma delicatula*. https://ieco-lab.github.io/jumpID